Meng Heang Tak

-Heang Tak was born in Cambodia and came to Australia at sixteen years old, studying Law and Arts at Victoria University.
-Before entering politics he was a lawyer and broadcaster.
+Heang Tak was born in Cambodia and came to Australia at sixteen years old.
+He completed a double degree in Arts and Laws, Graduate Diploma in Legal Practice and Graduate Certificate in Migration Law at Victoria University.
+Before entering politics, he was a lawyer in Melbourne's south-east and a SBS Radio broadcaster.
 He was a councillor in the City of Greater Dandenong prior to being elected to Parliament, serving as mayor in 2015–16.

-In 2018, Heang Tak won the safe Labor seat of Clarinda, being victorious by over a 16.4% majority.
-He was inaugurated on 19 December.

-Originally a member of Labor Right, Heang Tak defected to Labor Left along with six of his colleagues shortly after the 2022 Victorian state election; the defections of his colleagues and himself meant that Labor Left constituted a majority of the state Labor caucus.
+In 2018, Heang Tak won the safe Labor seat of Clarinda and safely retained the seat in 2022.
+Originally a member of Labor Right, Heang Tak joined Labor Left along with six of his colleagues shortly after the 2022 Victorian state election.